 What is H-ABC?

-Caused by a mutation in the TUBB4A gene, Hypomyelination with atrophy of the basal ganglia and cerebellum (H-ABC) is a rare genetic disorder that affects certain parts of the brain—specifically the basal ganglia and the cerebellum, which control movement.
+Caused by a mutation in the TUBB4A gene, Hypomyelination with Atrophy of the Basal ganglia and Cerebellum (H-ABC) also known as Tubb4A related leukodystrophy is a rare genetic disorder that affects certain parts of the brain—specifically the basal ganglia and the cerebellum, which control movement.
 H-ABC targets these important structures, reducing both their size and function.
 As a result, those who suffer from H-ABC often experience motor problems.

 H-ABC belongs to a group of 52 conditions called leukodystrophies, diseases that affect the white matter of the brain.
 These diseases disrupt the growth or maintenance of the myelin sheath, a protective layer that insulates nerve cells and allows for the transmission of messages between cells.